-13.4.1 At any time, the CCES may determine that Mediation is appropriate and direct that a Mediation be facilitated by a mediator appointed by the SDRCC and conducted in accordance with SDRCC procedures.
-Where the parties request Mediation, the request may be approved or denied by the CCES as appropriate to each case.
-In determining whether to direct the parties to Mediation, or whether to approve a request by the parties for Mediation, the CCES may consider the nature of the allegations, any power imbalance between the parties, and the views and safety of the parties.
+13.4.1 At any time following the assumption of jurisdiction, the CCES may determine that mediation Mediation is appropriate and direct that a mediation Mediation be facilitated by a mediator appointed by the SDRCC and conducted in accordance with SDRCC procedures.
+The Where the parties may also request mediation, which Mediation, the request may be approved or denied by the CCES as appropriate to each case.
+In determining whether to direct the parties to mediation Mediation, or whether to approve a request by the parties for Mediation, the CCES may consider the nature of the allegations, any power imbalance between the parties, and the views and safety of the parties.